darrylkr/Portfolio_Projects/Big Mart Sales Prediction/README.md

 - Set Item Fat Content accordingly for non-food Item_Type items.
 - Add an outlet age variable based on each outlet's 'Outlet_Establishment_Year'.
 - Item_Type has 16 different categories with similar sales distribution.
 Combine some of them together.
-- Bin Item_MRP according to the 4 distinctive ranges observed in the distribution.

 ### Item Fat Content
 Looking back at Item_Fat_Content for Item_Identifiers prefixed with 'NC', I set these to 'No Fat Content'.